Lollapalooza: Israel

 On August 7, 2012, Perry Farrell announced that Lollapalooza would be debuting in Tel Aviv, Israel.
 Farrell described Israel as an "international music community that listens to everything we all listen to, but the artists weren't traveling there so it was an opportunity."
 The event was scheduled for August 20–22, 2013 in Yarkon Park, the city's largest urban park.
 However, the event was postponed to an unspecified date.
 While there was no definitive reason for the cancellation of the Israel date, various news sources reported financial challenges associated with producing a large-scale show with international artists within the political situation in the Middle East.

 India

 On July 27, 2022, Lollapalooza announced that they would be debuting at the Mahalaxmi Racecourse in Mumbai, India, on January 28–29, 2023.
 This would be Lollapalooza's first event in Asia, partnering with BookMyShow.
 The headliners of the two-day event were Imagine Dragons, the Strokes, and Diplo.
 The lineup included nearly forty artists, such as Cigarettes After Sex, Raveena, Greta Van Fleet, Japanese Breakfast, the Wombats, Jackson Wang, and AP Dhillon.

 Lollapalooza India's second edition was held the following year, with Jonas Brothers and Sting being the headliners.
 The 2025 edition saw Green Day and Shawn Mendes headline and also featured international artists like Louis Tomlinson, Glass Animals, Aurora, Cory Wong, and Zedd and Indian musicians such as Hanumankind, Niladri Kumar, and DOT, among others.

-Lollapalooza India's 2026 edition is expected to have Playboi Carti and Linkin Park as headliners.
+Lollapalooza India's 2026 edition had Playboi Carti and Linkin Park as headliners.

+In September 2026, the headliners for Lollapalooza India 2027 were announced, including Olivia Dean, Limp Bizkit, Katseye, Fontainers D.C., 5 Seconds of Summer, St. Vincent, Steve Angello and ¥ØU$UK€ ¥UK1MAT$U.